syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ![](columns_images/columns_img1.png)

-### How to set isPrimaryKey for auto generated columns when editing is enabled:
+### How to set `IsPrimaryKey` for auto generated columns when editing is enabled:

-Using DataBound event, you can set IsPrimaryKey value as `true` by two ways.
+Using `DataBound` event, you can set `IsPrimaryKey` value as `true` by two ways.
 The following code example demonstrates the above behavior.

 1. If primary key "column index" is known then refer the following code example